Banning under-16s from social media could harm vulnerable children says BASW

 It also risks pushing young people into dangerous unregulated online spaces, could increase social isolation and make it harder for vulnerable young people to access support.

-The warning comes as media regulator Ofcom found stricter rules introduced with the Online Safety Act are doing little to protect children from harmful content.
+The warning comes as media regulator Ofcom found stricter rules introduced with the Online Safety Act, such as age verification, are doing little to protect children from harmful content.

 Instead, BASW said the government should focus on: